phonkee/goexpose/README.md

 Configuration:
 * return_queries - whether to return query with args to response
 * queries - list of queries, query config:
-    * url - url to connect to (refer to https://github.com/go-sql-driver/mysql)
+    * url - url to connect to (refer to https://github.com/go-sql-driver/mysql), interpolated (see Interpolation)
     * query - query with placeholders
     * args - list of arguments, every argument will be interpolated (see Interpolation)